03. Civil Rights

 As an experienced police misconduct and civil rights attorney, I have had the honor and privilege of representing persons whose constitutional rights were violated by police officers or officials for cities, counties, and local governmental entities in the State of Washington.

-When I take a civil rights case, I am committed to standing with you, to advocating on your behalf, to see Justice done, to see that an officer, multiple officers, and/or the City or Public Entity involved, who were responsible for causing you to suffer one or ore constitutional violations, be held accountable under the Federal Civil Rights Act, namely 42 U.S.C.
+When I take a civil rights case, I am committed to standing with you, to advocating on your behalf, to see Justice done, to see that an officer, multiple officers, and/or the City or Public Entity involved, who were responsible for causing you to suffer one or more constitutional violations, be held accountable under the Federal Civil Rights Act, namely 42 U.S.C.
 Section 1983, and/or under relevant State Tort Laws as well.

-I understand that bringing a civil rights action is something wholly and completely different than a normal tort case, like an auto personal injury case.
+I understand that bringing a civil rights action is something wholly and completely different from a normal tort case, like an auto personal injury case.
 As a great civil rights attorney, Samuel Paz, once said, Civil Rights are Special Rights, they are something beyond the normal kinds of everyday rights that most personal injury cases involve.
 They deserve special attention, special consideration, because of what they mean to us, a free people, living under a Constitutional system of government.